Roberto Clemente: Minor league baseball (1954)

-At the time of Clemente's signing, the bonus rule implemented by Major League Baseball was still in effect.
+At the time of Clemente's signing, the bonus rule implemented by MLB was still in effect.
 The rule stipulated that when a major league team signed a player to a contract with a signing bonus in excess of $4,000 ($ today), the team was required to keep that player on their 25-man active roster for two full seasons and failure to comply with the rule would result in the team losing the rights to that player's contract, and the player would then be exposed to the waiver wire.

 As Clemente's bonus was larger than $4,000, he was considered a bonus baby.
 However, the Dodgers decided against benching him for two years in the majors and decided to place him with the Montreal Royals, their International League Triple-A affiliate.
 While it is often believed that the Dodgers instructed manager Max Macon to use Clemente sparingly to prevent him from being drafted under the Rule 5 Draft, Macon himself denied it.
 Box scores also suggest that Macon platooned Clemente the same as he did with other outfielders.

 Affected early on by both climate and language differences, Clemente received assistance from bilingual teammates such as infielder Chico Fernandez and pitchers Tommy Lasorda and Joe Black.
 (Note: To what extent Lasorda assisted Clemente is open to debate.
 Fellow Royals hurler Joe Black categorically denies Lasorda's characterization of Clemente as unable to "speak one word of English": "I saw him on the field and I said, 'Tommy, why did you tell that story?'
 He said, 'What do you mean?'
 I said, 'One: Clemente didn't hang out with you.
 Second: Clemente speaks English.' ...
 Puerto Rico, you know, is part of the United States.
 So, over there, youngsters do have the privilege of taking English in classrooms.
 He wouldn't give a speech like Shakespeare, but he knew how to order breakfast and eggs.
 He knew how to say, 'it's a good day,' 'let's play,' or 'why I don't play?'
 He could say, 'Let's go to the movies.'")